xwausse/SQL-homework/lesson-20/homework/homework.md

 (15, 13, 20, '2024-04-08');
 ```
 ---
-# 21. Find the products that have been ordered at least once.
+# 20. Find the products that have been ordered at least once.
 ---
-# 22. Retrieve the names of products that have been ordered more than the average quantity ordered.
+# 21. Retrieve the names of products that have been ordered more than the average quantity ordered.
 ---
-# 23. Find the products that have never been ordered.
+# 22. Find the products that have never been ordered.
 ---
-# 24. Retrieve the product with the highest total quantity ordered.
+# 23. Retrieve the product with the highest total quantity ordered.
----
-# 25. Find the products that have been ordered more times than the average number of orders placed.
 ---